Easy Keto Pizza Omelet

 • Pepperoni

-• Frozen or fresh peppers and onions
+• Frozen or fresh peppers and onions.
+We usually buy frozen so they are always on hand.

 • Redmond real salt, black pepper, optional red pepper flakes